Skin Care Routine for Oily Skin—What Experts Recommend

 On a similar note, you also don’t want to overdo it on your acne-fighting products for the same reasons we’ve explained above.
 Dryness is the enemy of all skin types, including oily skin.

-According to a 2005 German study published in the journal Arzneimittel-Forshung, Salix Alba Bark Extract contains less than one-sixth the amount of Salicin than other Salicylic Acid derivatives (see claim: “…the extract contains less than a sixth of the amount of salicin as the amount of salicylate…”) This makes it tough on acne, yet gentle on the skin.
+According to a 2005 German study published in the journal Arzneimittel-Forshung, Willow Bark Extract contains less than one-sixth the amount of Salicin than other Salicylic Acid derivatives (see claim: “…the extract contains less than a sixth of the amount of salicin as the amount of salicylate…”) This makes it tough on acne, yet gentle on the skin.

 An Uncomplicated Skin Care Routine for Oily Skin